TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Methods

 but the root tensor $A^{(0)}(t)$ is not constrained to be semi-unitary.
 Following standard practice, the system indices $(i,j)$ and the first bond $a_1$ are placed in the root tensor so that the physical system degrees of freedom remain uncompressed while the bath degrees of freedom are compacted.

 For a hierarchy of depth $N$ and TTN bond ranks $R_s=\mathcal{O}(R)$, the TTN storage scales as

 thereby eliminating the exponential dependence on $K$ and providing a controllable, systematically improvable approximation that becomes exact as the ranks increase.
 The equation of motion for the tensor network is determined by the TDVP applied using the Liouvillian Eq. (\ref{eq:EDO-eom}).
-The derivation is detailed in previous work.\cite{chen2025}
+The derivation is detailed in Ref.~\onlinecite{chen2025} with the equations of motion for order three tensors in Eqs.~19 and 20, and their generalization to a TTN containing tensors with arbitrary order in the supplementary information in Eqs.~S14 and S15.
+In practice, the bond dimension or rank $R$ needs to be increased until convergence.
+The smaller the rank that can be used, the more efficient the compression of the TTN.
+To produce numerically exact results, \texttt{TENSO} also requires a converged hierarchy depth, low integration error, and sufficiently accurate decomposition of the BCF, as needed by any HEOM-based computation.

-The most important result is the determination of equations of motion for the root and core tensors, admitting general numerical methods for solving coupled differential equations, for any master equation which admits a sum of products form for $\mathcal{L}(t)$.
+The most important result is the determination of equations of motion for the root and core tensors, admitting general numerical methods for solving coupled differential equations, for any master equation which admits a sum-of-products form for $\mathcal{L}(t)$.
 This allows flexibility in the implementation of propagation methods, including both fixed rank and adaptive rank integration schemes.

+\texttt{TENSO} implements three different propagation strategies, direct and two versions of projector splitting.
+The direct integration strategy, known as vmf in the package, is a fixed rank method that simultaneously integrates the non-linear coupled series of ordinary differential equations representing the evolution of the core and root tensors.
+These equations of motion involve inversion of matrices that are singular during the early steps of the dynamics, leading to the need for regularization techniques and, hence, regularization errors.
+This propagation strategy and the high-order regularization technique implemented in \texttt{TENSO} is detailed in Sec: IID1 in Ref.~\onlinecite{chen2025}.
+The advantage of this strategy is that it enables coupling the TTN-HEOM to well developed solvers of ordinary differential equations based on Runge-Kutta and other schemes that allow for larger integration time steps, adaptive time steps and even parallelization.